 10 am Introductions and welcome exercise: what’s the most interesting thing that happened with your work in the past month?

-11:30 am Arts Activism 101 and legislative advocacy update discussion: Now that the elections are over (finally), what’s next on the legislative and political front?
+12 noon Arts Activism 101 and legislative advocacy update discussion: Now that the elections are over (finally), what do the results mean on the legislative and political front?
 Lots.
 Anne Katz, Arts Wisconsin Executive Director, will discuss the outcome of the elections, what it all means for the arts, for your community, and for the state, and what you can do as an informed, pro-active community leader.

 12:30 pm Networking lunch